sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 Try out extracting other pieces of information using what you learned in previous steps, such as:

 - The bank address or customer address
 - The time period for each account. **Hint** To extract repeating data that isn't in table format, use the [List method](doc:list).
-For example, in this config, the `accounts_lis`t uses the list method.
+For example, in this config, the `accounts_list` uses the List method.
 - The Spanish-speaking customer service phone number.